skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 soldiers.
 Do not underestimate him.
 He is a deadly sorcerer.
 Strike at him while he sleeps if you intend to live.
 Once defeated, take any rings or small jewelry he wears and bury them at once.
-Do not take any of his jewelery, unless you mean to reveal to Mordan what you have done.
+Do not take any of his jewelry, unless you mean to reveal to Mordan what you have done.
 Anything else you find you may keep or leave as you wish.
 Beware of Mordan.
 His power is growing.
-His grave walkers are abroad, hiding, throught my lands.
+His grave walkers are abroad, hiding, throughout my lands.
 They are becoming stronger. "

-Thu'fir asks, "This emmisary... is it Noreeno?"
+Thu'fir asks, "This emissary... is it Noreeno?"

 The Queen seems to approve.
 "You are very wise.
 It is your old employer, and my former servant, the traitorous Noreeno.
 He failed his